Congress repeals Trump-era regulations on payday lenders

 Thursday's vote to overturn the OCC's “true lender rules” marked the first time Democrats in Congress successfully overturned regulations using the Congressional Review Act.

-The Senate had voted to overturn the OCC rules on May 11, in a vote of 52-47.
+The Senate voted 52-47 to overturn the OCC rules on May 11.
 The bill now goes to President Joe Biden, who is expected to sign it.

 By overturning the Trump administration rule enacted in late 2020, Democrats aimed to stem a payday lender practice that critics had dubbed a “rent-a-bank” scheme.